adoyle-h/one.nvim/README.md

 - All in Lua.
 All configs can be overridden.
 Read [Configuration](#configuration).
 - Use many Neovim features: Native LSP, Float Window, Winbar.
 - The supported plugin managers: [lazy.nvim][], [vim-plug](https://github.com/junegunn/vim-plug) and [packer.nvim][].
 Read [Plugin Manager](#plugin-manager).
 - Awesome UI and color schema.
 Dark Mode.
 Support True-Color, Smooth-Scroll, Scrollbar, Dashboard.
 You can change colors and highlights.
-Read [Colors and Highlights](#colors-and-highlights).
+Read [Colors and Highlights](./doc/colors.md).
 - Configurable proxy for fast git download in China Mainland.
 Read [Proxy](./doc/usage/proxy.md).
-- Integrated 120+ powerful Vim/Nvim plugins.
+- Integrated 130+ powerful Vim/Nvim plugins.
 Enhancing the usage experience, and fixed some shortcomings of these plugins.

   <details close>
   <summary>Click to expend/collapse plugin list</summary>